mtrybulec/interviewer/doc/QUICK-START.md

 ## Basic ui.R and server.R code

-An `interviewer` questionnaire is "hosted" in a standard Shiny application - it's just a single output item in the `ui.R` file and a single function call in the `server.R` file.
+An `interviewer` questionnaire is "hosted" in a standard Shiny application - it's just a single output item in the `ui.R` file (plus an additional "admin" call) and a single function call in the `server.R` file.
 A minimal example follows (all functions are referenced using package names just to make it clear what comes from which package):